Stories

 Thus a general algorithm to solve the halting problem for all possible program-input pairs cannot exist, let alone validate the semantic approach or validitiy of the code itself.

-Unfortunately there are enough managers who want to devalue software development from a skilled art into a brain-dead process, so they will buy into this no matter how invalid it really is.
+Unfortunately there are enough managers who want to devalue software development from a skilled art into a brain-de

 Used to do this all the time when writing software for defence / weapons systems. (in Oz at least)